 We aim to expand to provide 11th and 12th grade education by 2025.

 Sonam Lama, principal and founder (pictured above far left)

 Prakash Tamang, vice-principal and boarding house master (far right)

 Rocky Altman, Secretary

 Paulina Vander Noorda, Board Member

-Donors may sponsor a student by making an annual donation to cover the cost of tuition, room/board, uniforms, and more.
+Donors may sponsor a student by making an annual gift to cover the cost of attendance.
 In exchange, donors receive a photo, report card, and handwritten letter from their student at the end of every semester, and the chance to connect directly with the student they support.

 Friends of Marshyangdi School

 By mailing a check you allow us to use 100% of your gift for the benefit of the school and children.